-Fort Lauderdale International Airport evacuated for 'security investigation'
+Bomb threat at Fort Lauderdale International Airport, travelers evacuated

 Videos and photos posted to social media show crowds of people who were told to evacuate the airport